Daily Archives: 01/20/2021

 Palestinian High-Tech Sector Takes Off

 In the West Bank and Gaza Strip, dozens of Palestinian high-tech startups are flourishing.
 Some are branches of international companies, others are all Palestinian.
 High-tech also offers new possibilities for Israeli-Palestinian cooperation.
 Linda Gradstein reports for VOA from Jerusalem.
-Camera: Ricki Rosen …
+Camera: …